pymor/pymor/docs/source/tutorial_vectorarray.md

 Instead of constantly converting between NumPy arrays and the solver's data structures -- which might even be impossible in some cases -- pyMOR uses {{ VectorArrays }} to access these vectors through a unified interface.
-So as soon as get in touch with a model's state-space data, e.g., by calling its {meth}`~pymor.models.interface.Model.solve` method, you will work with {{ VectorArrays }}.
+So as soon as you get in touch with a model's state-space data, e.g., by calling its {meth}`~pymor.models.interface.Model.solve` method, you will work with {{ VectorArrays }}.
-Note that this also the case for ROM. pyMOR does not distinguish between FOMs and ROMs, so even though no external solver is involved, the ROM state is still represented by
+Note that this also the case for ROMs. pyMOR does not distinguish between FOMs and ROMs, so even though no external solver is involved, the ROM state is still represented by
 {{ VectorArrays }}.